Patrick Brontë: Early life

-Brontë was born at Imdel (or Emdale) in the parish of Drumballyroney, County Down, the eldest of the ten children of Hugh Brunty, an Anglican, and Elinor Alice (née McClory), an Irish Catholic.
-His father was a "farmhand, fence-fixer and road-builder".
+Patrick Brontë was born on St Patrick's Day, 17 March 1777 at Imdel (or Emdale) in the parish of Drumballyroney, County Down.
+He was the eldest of ten children.
+His parents were Hugh Brunty (or Prunty), an Anglican, and Elinor Alice, an Irish Catholic.
+His father was described as a "farmhand, fence-fixer and road-builder".
 The family was very poor, owning four books (including two copies of the Bible) and subsisting on a restricted diet of porridge, buttermilk, bread, and potatoes, to which Patrick attributed his lifelong digestive issues.

-He had several apprenticeships (to a blacksmith, aged twelve, then to a linen draper, and a weaver) until he was befriended by a local clergyman, who saw his potential and provided him with an education.
-In 1798 he became a teacher, and moved to England in 1802, having won a scholarship to study theology as a sizar at St John's College, Cambridge.
-He first registered his name as "Branty" or "Brunty", then as Brontë, receiving his BA degree in 1806.

-In adult life, Patrick Brunty formally changed the spelling of his name to the more gentrified Brontë; while the reason for this change remains unclear, there are a number of prominent theories to explain it, including that it may have been in tribute to his hero, Lord Nelson, who had received the title of Duke of Bronte.
+Patrick had several apprenticeships (to a blacksmith, aged twelve, then to a linen draper, and a weaver), until he was befriended by a local clergyman, who saw his potential and provided him with an education.
+In 1798 he became a teacher, then in 1802 moved to England, having won a scholarship to study theology as a sizar at St John's College, Cambridge.
+He first registered his name as "Branty" or "Brunty", then later as Brontë, receiving his BA degree in 1806.
+While the reason for this change of spelling remains unclear, there are a number of prominent theories to explain it, including that it may have been in tribute to his hero, Lord Nelson, who had received the title of Duke of Bronte.